mehulagg/gitlab/doc/user/application_security/dast/index.md

 - Is associated with your project's default branch.
 - Is saved on creation so it can be run later.

 In GitLab 13.10 and later, you can select to run an on-demand scan against a specific branch.
-This feature is [deployed behind a feature flag](../../feature_flags.md), enabled by default.
-It's enabled on GitLab.com and recommended for production use.
-[GitLab administrators with access to the GitLab Rails console](../../../administration/feature_flags.md) can opt to disable it with `Feature.disable(:dast_branch_selection)`.

 ### On-demand scan modes